The Netherlands Working Holiday Visa for Australians

 The Netherlands, sometimes known as Holland, is one of Europe’s most progressive and tolerant countries.
 It may be small and flat, but the Netherlands is a great place to live and punches well above its weight!

-And if you’re an Australian aged between 18 and 30 years old (inclusive), there’s some good news.
+And if you’re an Australian aged between 18 and 30 years old (inclusive), there’s good news.
 You can apply for a Dutch working holiday visa to live and work in The Netherlands for up to 12 months!
 With this visa, you can also leave & re-enter the Netherlands as many times as you like during the year and travel to other parts of Europe for up to 90 out of every 180 days.

 Amsterdam is a popular destination in the Netherlands.
 But there are also lots of university towns scattered across the country such as Utrecht, Rotterdam, Delft, The Hague or Groningen which welcome lots of international students and enjoy vibrant expat communities.

 This page contains information about The Netherlands’ Working Holiday Programme for Australian citizens, as well as some useful tips about living in The Netherlands.
-It was last updated on 18 August 2023.
+It was last updated on 5 August 2024.

 Key facts about The Netherlands